zowe/docs-site/docs/user-guide/ze-profiles.md

 # Zowe Explorer Profiles

 After you install Zowe Explorer, you need to have a Zowe Explorer profile to use all functions of the extension.
-You can optionally activate the Secure Credential Store plug-in to securely store your credentials.

 **Note:** You can continue using Zowe V1 profiles with Zowe Explorer V2.
 ## Configuring team profiles

 Zowe CLI team profiles simplify profile management by letting you to edit, store, and share mainframe configuration details in one location.
 You can use a text editor or an IDE to populate configuration files with connection details for your mainframe services.
 By default, your team configuration file is located in the `.zowe home` folder, whereas the project-level configuration file is located in the main directory of your project.
+You can create profiles that you use globally, given that the names of the globally-used profiles are different from your other profile names.

 **Note**: A project context takes precedence over global configuration.
 ### Creating team configuration files